 Holy Family University was named the 196th Best College by Money Magazine in 2017-18.
 Money’s list ranked the top 711 colleges and universities across the United States based on educational quality, affordability, and alumni success.

-Holy Family University was the third highest Philadelphia-based institution, behind the University of Pennsylvania (27) and Temple University (160).
+Holy Family University was the third highest Philadelphia-based university, behind the University of Pennsylvania (27) and Temple University (160).